IainMcManus/ReportHarvester/README.md

     -rv              Shows verbose output
     -e               Sends an email if there is new data -s               Saves HTML report
+    -f               Downloads the ratings and reviews RSS feed for the specified app ids -c               List of country codes to download the rating and review data for

+    # Multiple app ids can be provided.
+You can find your app id by logging into iTunes Connect and looking at the page for your app for the Apple Identifier.
+    # Multiple country codes can be provided.
+These are the standard two letter codes, eg. US = United States of America.

 Examples
 ===============

 Download the last 5 days of data and generate a report.
+Download feeds for app with id 697893360 for Australia and the United Kingdom.
+Send an email if there is new data.
+    python harvestReports.py -p autoingestion.properties -v <VendorId> -d 5 -e -s -f 697893360 -c AU,UK

+    # Note - Replace <VendorId> with your vendor Id

-Send an email if there is new data
+Download the last 5 days of data and generate a report.
+Send an email if there is new data.
     python harvestReports.py -p autoingestion.properties -v <VendorId> -d 5 -e -s

     # Note - Replace <VendorId> with your vendor Id

-Download the last 5 days of data and generate a report
+Download the last 5 days of data and generate a report.
     python harvestReports.py -p autoingestion.properties -v <VendorId> -d 5 -s

     # Note - Replace <VendorId> with your vendor Id